Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras

 \subsection{A type semigroup for a topological space and the way-below relation}

-We first define a type semigroup for a topological space~\(X\) and a lattice~\(\OO\) of open subsets that generates the topology of~\(X\).
+We first define a type semigroup for a locally compact Hausdorff topological space~\(X\) and a lattice~\(\OO\) of open subsets that generates the topology of~\(X\).
 Let

-This is a set of bounded, lower semicontinuous functions \(X\to\N\).
-It becomes an ordered monoid with the pointwise addition of functions and the pointwise inequality~\(\le\).
+This set becomes an ordered monoid with the pointwise addition of functions and the pointwise inequality~\(\le\).
 It is generated as a monoid by the characteristic functions of the subsets in~\(\OO\).